What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 Feedback appointment

 Following assessment, a multi-disciplinary team discussion will take place and a decision will be made as to whether the young person meets the DSM-5 diagnostic criteria for a diagnosis.
 You will then be offered a feedback appointment to discuss the results of the assessment.
 Usually, this feedback appointment is offered 2-3 weeks after the final assessment appointment, but this can vary.
 For example, if further information is needed before a decision can be made (e.g., additional information from school, or a school observation) then the feedback appointment won’t happen until after this additional information has been collected.
-After the feedback appointment, the clinicians will prepare an assessment report which will be sent to you and your child’s GP; we also strongly advise you share a copy of this with your child’s school (if they are in education).
+After the feedback appointment, the clinicians will prepare an assessment report which will be sent to you and your child’s GP; we also strongly advise you to share a copy of this with your child’s school (if they are in education).

 Next steps and what happens after the assessment